UD-CISC320-S23/lesson-19-graph-applications/index.md

 ```

 # Website Page Traversal
-**DFS Page Traversal**: We will explore the entirety of our Professor, Dr.Bart's, website!
-Given a list of pages as edges, we will create a graph and use a Depth First Search traversal to visit every page on the website.
+**DFS Page Traversal**: Explore the entirety of our Professor, Dr.Bart's, website!
+Given a list of pages as edges, create a graph and use a Depth First Search traversal to visit every page on the website.

 > **Formal Description**:
->  * Input: An= directed graph of website pages and subpages
+>  * Input: A directed graph of website pages and subpages
 >  * Output: List of all the pages we have visited

 **Graph Problem/Algorithm**: [DFS]